 Outside the ring, Chris graduated from Stony Brook University with honors in May 2007 with a Bachelors of Science in Health Care Management and then went on to receive his Master’s degree from the New York Institute of Technology.
 He is certified as a Sports Nutritionist (CISSN) through the International Society of Sport Nutrition (ISSN).
 He often speaks at Sports Performance conferences, seminars and summits on various topics of Human Performance and Nutrition.

 Chris was recently hired by Stony Brook University as the Head Performance Nutrition Coach.
-He has the opportunity to work with over 300 Division I athletes from 16 different sport teams.
+He has the opportunity to work with nearly 500 Division I athletes from 16 different sport teams.
 Chris’ interest and passion for nutrition and sport is evident in his dealings with the athletes on a daily basis through the grueling schedules of Division I Student Athletes.

 Chris had this to say: